MBM Glossaries: Communication Skills Definition

-One of the most important traits in communication skills is the patience to help your audience listen, build trust and understand your message.
+One of the most important traits in communication skills is the patience to help your audience listen, build trust and, of course, understand your message.

 A personified representative that uses data from a set of target demographics to help communicators understand their needs and from there, tweak their approach and their message.

 Short and simplified use of language to better reach out to an audience.
-The plain language uses the active voice, bullet points, lists, and avoids complex words.
+In particular, the plain language uses the active voice, bullet points, lists, and avoids complex words.

 Barriers or blockages created by the receiver’s current mental state and attitudes.

 How easy or difficult it is to read a piece of written content.
-This depends on the size of the content, choice of words, images, and its arrangement.
+Specifically, this depends on the size of the content, choice of words, images, and its arrangement.

-The use of irrelevant information to divert the attention of the public from a pressing issue.
+The use of irrelevant information specifically to divert the attention of the public from a pressing issue.

-Barriers in communication that is dependent on an individual’s mastery of the language and the type of connotations and context depending on their level of understanding.
+Barriers in communication that is, specifically, dependent on an individual’s mastery of the language and the type of connotations and context depending on their level of understanding.

 Success Model of Communication

 Developed and popularised by brothers Chip Heath and Dan Heath in their book ‘Made to Stick’.
-This model uses six principles to improve communication: Simplicity, Unexpectedness, Concreteness, Credibility, Emotion, and Stories.
+In particular, this model uses six principles to improve communication: Simplicity, Unexpectedness, Concreteness, Credibility, Emotion, and Stories.